TLDR:

-Pre-money valuation is the value of a company before receiving new investments.
+Pre-money valuation is the value of a company prior to receiving new investments.
 It is a critical metric used by venture capitalists and investors to determine how much equity they should receive in exchange for their capital during a funding round.
-Understanding this concept helps set the stage for negotiations and financial planning as companies seek to grow through external funding.
+Understanding pre-money valuation helps set the stage for negotiations and financial planning as companies seek to grow through external funding.

 What is Pre-Money Valuation?